YakZhang/MigratePro/README.md

 ## Acknowledgement

-The code of exploration is partly insbired by Droidbot.
+The code of exploration in Stage-2 is partly inspired by Droidbot.

 Li, Yuanchun, el al. ''Droidbot: a lightweight UI-guided test input generator for Android.''
 In Proceedings of the 39th International Conference on Software Engineeering Companion (ICSE-C'17).
 Buenos Aires, Argentina, 2017.

 ## Related Paper

 Yakun Zhang, Qihao Zhu, Jiwei Yan, Chen Liu, Wenjie Zhang, Yifan Zhao, Dan Hao, and Lu Zhang.
 2024.
-Systhesis-based Enhancement for GUI Test Case Migration.
+Systhesis-Based Enhancement for GUI Test Case Migration.
 In Proceedings of the 33rd ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA'24), September 16-20, 2024, Vienna, Austria, 13 pages.

-If this repositary is useful for your research, please cite this paper.
+If this repository is useful for your research, please cite this paper.